 Although the authorities didn’t really bother Byrd, he was closely associated with Jesuit priests, of who many were tried and executed for treason toward the end of Elizabeth’s reign.
 Robert Southwell was one of these Jesuit priests executed in 1595.
 Byrd had previously spent a week with Southwell at a clandestine Catholic assembly in the countryside

-It’s a poem by Southwell where New York Polyphony gets the title for their CD, Time Goes by Turns.
-Speaking to a fraught Catholic community in post-Reformation Elizabethan England, Southwell writes, “Time goes by turns and chances change by course; from foul to fair, from better hap to worse.”
+It’s a poem by Southwell where New York Polyphony gets the title for their CD, Times Go by Turns.
+Speaking to a fraught Catholic community in post-Reformation Elizabethan England, Southwell writes, “Times go by turns and chances change by course; from foul to fair, from better hap to worse.”

 It’s a different poetic text that Southwell is said to have recited at his execution: the Psalm text, Miserere Mi Deus, “Have mercy on me oh God.”
 A motet setting of that Psalm by William Byrd is included on the Contrapunctus recording called Libera Nos: The Cry of the Oppressed.